Shnatsel/cargo-loc/README.md

  ## What doesn't work (yet?)

+ - Excluding dev-dependencies and build-dependencies
  - Analyzing an entire Cargo workspace as opposed to a single crate (and its dependencies)
  - Fancy table output like in `tokei`
  - Configuration of any kind
  - Understanding which parts of a huge crate like `libc` you're actually using and counting accordingly (see [painter](https://github.com/rustfoundation/painter))

 ## Sample output